 // From cortical circuit organization to the neural basis of persistent behavior — // our lab pursues fundamental questions in systems neuroscience.

-// Our interdisciplinary approach combines electrophysiology, optogenetics, imaging, and computational modeling.
+// Our interdisciplinary approach combines electrophysiology, optogenetics, imaging, and computational analysis.

 Investigating how dorsal medial prefrontal cortex (dmPFC) neurons projecting to motor cortex initiate and maintain persistent movement.
 Using single-unit extracellular recordings and opto-tagging in awake mice, we decode the contextual signals that drive continuous action.